 - Drink water – Take a sip of good old H2O in between bites.
 Not only is it good for you but will help you slow down your food intake.

 - Plan your meals – Knowing what you are going to eat next helps to reduce mindless grabbing from the snack cabinet.

 How it works for me

 A big part of mindful eating for me it to pay attention to my habits and my cravings.
 I have a tendency to eat without thinking….to snack while packing the kids’ lunches, to munch while making dinner and to grab treats out of the cupboard whenever I feel the slightest craving for something.
 And I have wicked cravings.
 Especially for salt and sweets (and sometimes for brussels sprouts, but I’m not worried about that).

-Here’s how I’m working on being mindful this week:
+Here’s how I’m working on being mindful right now:

 - Caffeine – I’m really enjoy that first cup and then thinking twice about having a second.
 If I’m tired in the afternoon, I try a few jumping jacks to rev up my energy.
 If I’m cold, a cup of herbal tea is perfect.
 If I’m thirsty, water will do.